 If you expect to be in a higher tax bracket when your RMDs begin, consider converting taxable investments to a Roth IRA before then.
 Think about your ability to pay the taxes on the conversion as well as your timeline before you would need to access the Roth IRA.
-Converting to a Roth IRA generates a tax bill, but it could be less expensive now because of your temporarily lower income tax bracket— and the temporarily lower federal income tax brackets that will expire after 2025.
+Converting to a Roth IRA generates a tax bill, but it could be less expensive now because of your temporarily lower income tax bracket— and the temporarily lower federal income tax brackets that are set to expire after 2025.

-2. Sell investments that have appreciated
+2. Selling investments that have appreciated

-3. Redeem older savings bonds
+3. Redeeming older savings bonds

 While you’re in a lower tax bracket, you may want to cash in savings bonds issued when interest rates were higher.
 If you have bonds issued more recently, talk to your advisor about whether to hang on to them, given rising interest rates.

-4. Exercise employee stock options
+4. Exercising employee stock options